bassetassen/bassetassen.github.com/_posts/2011-11-13-net-client-profile-annoyance-and-how-to-get-rid-of-it.md

 ---
 {% include JB/setup %}

-In Visual Studio 2010 some project types(see link to msdn pages at the bottom of this post for full list) defaults to .Net Framework 4 Client Profile.
+In Visual Studio 2010 some project types([see link to MSDNfor full list](http://msdn.microsoft.com/en-us/library/cc656912.aspx)) defaults to .Net Framework 4 Client Profile.
 In many cases that is a problem, actually in my line of work it is always a problem.
 The problem for me is that I reference libraries that target the full .Net framework, not the subset framework .Net client profile.

 So when I add a reference to structuremap or any other library which targets the full .Net framework, everything looks good until the project is being build.
 Then I get an error: `The type or namespace name 'StructureMap' could not be found (are you missing a using directive or an assembly reference?)`.